 - Brooms must be clean and in good condition.
 Long handle dustpans must be clean and in good condition. - Mop Bucket / Mop Heads must be clean and in good condition.
 Mop bucket must contain frequently changed cleaning solution. - Dumpsters / Garbage cans must be clean (interior & exterior) and free of any odor or food debris.

 Cafeteria Table Folding Instructions

-CAUTION: UNITS TO BE SET UP AND FOLDED BY AUTHORIZED ADULT PERSONNEL ONLY flip handle straight down to locked position.
+CAUTION: UNITS TO BE SET UP AND FOLDED BY AUTHORIZED ADULT PERSONNEL ONLY

 FOR SAFETY, THE TABLE MUST BE LOCKED AT ALL TIMES EXCEPT DURING FOLDING AND UNFOLDING

 TO OPEN